StefanoSicilia/Hadamard-Decomposition/README.md

 In the repository 'tests' you can find the codes for generating the numerical experiments in the paper and also the script 'test_HadDec' to try the codes for small examples.

 Before running any code, please run Install.m to have all paths added.
-The codes need Manopt directory to run.
+To run the method 'Manopt', the codes need $\texttt{Manopt}$ software by
+[4] N. Boumal, B. Mishra, P.-A. Absil, and R. Sepulchre.
+Manopt, a Matlab toolbox for optimization on manifolds.
+The Journal of Machine Learning Research, 15(1):1455–1459, 2014.